Wimmics/venus/website/homepage/public/docs/visualization-components/cartesian/venus-linechart.md

 Also known as *Line Graph*.

-A Line Chart displays how a quantitative variable evolves along an ordered dimension.
-Values are connected by line segments, making it easier to read trends, slopes, and turning points over time or sequence.
+A line chart represents the evolution of a quantitative variable along an ordered dimension.
+Data values are connected by line segments, making it suitable for visualizing trends, changes, and comparisons over time or other ordered sequences.

 > **Visualization component:** `<venus-linechart>`